Archive for October, 2007

 I’m going to have to rebuild a number of customization elements of the blog to make it compatible with the newer (and supposedly more secure) version of the blog software I am running, and so the site might look a bit weird for a while until I complete that.

-In the meantime, I need to see if I can find some way to get those old posts back and Continue reading ‘A Hole in the Blog’
+In the meantime, I need to see if I can find some way to get those old posts back and […] Click to continue reading this post

 First Watson, Now Holmes